-The processes at Holy Rosary School reflect the associated guidelines published by the Victorian government to support implementation of Ministerial Order 706 in all Victorian schools.
+The Principal at all times ensures the school complies with Ministerial Order 706: Anaphylaxis Management in Victorian Schools (Ministerial Order 706).
+The school will also comply with the associated guidelines published and amended by the Department of Education (DE) from time to time to support implementation of Ministerial Order 706 in Victorian schools.
 The school's processes are documented in the procedures for the management of anaphylaxis in line with the Anaphylaxis Policy for MACS Schools.